 Nature of Business - Actinium Pharmaceuticals, Inc. (the "Company" or "Actinium") is a biotechnology company committed to developing breakthrough therapies for life threatening diseases using its alpha particle immunotherapy ("APIT") platform and other related and similar technologies.
 Actinium, together with its wholly owned subsidiary, MedActinium, Inc., is hereinafter referred to collectively as "Actinium" or the "Company".
-The Company's most advanced products are ActimabTM-A, an antibody-drug construct containing actinium 225 (Ac-225), currently in human clinical trials for acute myeloid leukemia (AML) and IomabTM-B, an antibody-drug construct containing iodine 131 (I-131), used in myeloconditioning for hematopoietic stem cells transplantation (HSCT) in various indications.
-The Company is currently preparing for a Phase 3 trial of IomabTM-B for bone marrow conditioning for HSCT in relapsed and refractory AML patients age of 55 and older, which upon successful completion of our clinical trials we intend to submit for marketing approval.
-Actinium is also considering filing an application with the U.S. Food and Drug Administration (FDA) for breakthrough therapy designation for ActimabTM-A and/or IomabTM-B. The Company is developing our cancer drugs using our expertise in radioimmunotherapy.
-In addition, our Ac-225 based drug development relies on the patented APIT platform technology co-developed with Memorial Sloan Kettering Cancer Center (MSKCC), whose indirect subsidiary, Actinium Holdings Ltd., is a significant stockholder in our company.
+The Company's most advanced products are ActimabTM-A, an antibody-drug construct containing actinium 225 (Ac-225), currently in human clinical trials for acute myeloid leukemia ("AML") and IomabTM-B, an antibody-drug construct containing iodine 131 ("I-131"), used in myeloconditioning for hematopoietic stem cells transplantation ("HSCT") in various indications.
+The Company initiated the pivotal Phase 3 trial of IomabTM-B for bone marrow conditioning for HSCT in relapsed and refractory AML patients age of 55 and older, which upon successful completion of our clinical trials we intend to submit for marketing approval.
+Actinium is also considering filing an application with the U.S. Food and Drug Administration ("FDA") for breakthrough therapy designation for ActimabTM-A and/or IomabTM-B. The Company is developing its cancer drugs using its expertise in radioimmunotherapy.
+In addition, the Company's Ac-225 based drug development relies on the patented APIT platform technology co-developed with Memorial Sloan Kettering Cancer Center ("MSKCC"), a significant stockholder in the Company.
 The APIT technology couples monoclonal antibodies (mAb) with extremely potent but comparatively safe alpha particle emitting radioactive isotopes, in particular actinium 225 and bismuth 213.
 The final drug construct is designed to specifically target and kill cancer cells while minimizing side effects.
 Actinium intends to develop a number of products for different types of cancer and derive revenue from partnering relationships with large pharmaceutical companies and/or direct sales of its products in specialty markets in the United States.

-On December 16, 2015, Company announced that the FDA cleared the Company's IND filing for Iomab-B, and that it will proceed with the pivotal, Phase 3 clinical trial.
-Actinium anticipates the Phase 3, controlled, randomized, pivotal trial will begin enrolling patients in the first half of 2016 and assuming that the trial meets its end points, it will form the basis for a Biologics Licensing Application (BLA).
+On December 16, 2015, the Company announced that the FDA cleared the Company's IND filing for Iomab-B, and that it will proceed with the pivotal, Phase 3 clinical trial.
+In June 2016, Actinium announced the pivotal Phase 3 clinical trial for Iomab-B was initiated and assuming that the trial meets its end points, it will form the basis for a Biologics Licensing Application (BLA).
 The Company, in its recently approved IND filing, established an agreement with the FDA that the path to a Biologics License Application submission would include a single, pivotal Phase 3 clinical study if it is successful.
 The population in this two arm, randomized, controlled, multicenter trial will be refractory and relapsed AML patients over the age of 55.
 The trial size was set at 150 patients with 75 patients per arm.
-The primary endpoint in the pivotal Phase 3 trial is durable complete remission, defined as a complete remission lasting at least 6 months and the secondary endpoint will be overall survival at one year.
+The primary endpoint in the pivotal Phase 3 trial is durable complete remission, defined as a complete remission lasting at least 6 months and a secondary endpoint that will be overall survival at one year.
 There are currently no effective treatments approved by the FDA for AML in this patient population and there is no defined standard of care.
 Iomab-B has completed several physicians sponsored clinical trials examining its potential as a conditioning regimen prior to HSCT in various blood cancers, including the Phase 1/2 study in relapsed and/or refractory AML patients.
-The results of these studies in over 300 patients have demonstrated the potential of Iomab-B to create a new treatment paradigm for bone marrow transplants by: expanding the pool to ineligible patients who do not have any viable treatment options currently; enabling a shorter and safer preparatory interval for HSCT; reducing post-transplant complications; and showing a clear survival benefit including curative potential.
+The results of these studies in almost 300 patients have demonstrated the potential for Iomab-B to create a new treatment paradigm for bone marrow transplants by: expanding the pool to ineligible patients who do not have any viable treatment options currently; enabling a shorter and safer preparatory interval for HSCT; reducing post-transplant complications; and showing a clear survival benefit including curative potential.